flackojodie/2nd-Degree-Optimizer-Fail-Study-/OptimizersMath.md

 $$

 ## DFP:
-The theory explained below is of DFS (Davidon-Fletcher-Powell) where we estimate the inverse of H
+The theory explained below is of DFP (Davidon-Fletcher-Powell) where we estimate the inverse of H

 Calculating the hessian for trillions of parameters is impossible so, we estimate the hessian $ B\approx H^{-1}$ so that:
 $$